 Step 4: Lay them face down in a grid.

 Step 5: Players take it in turns (or you can play by yourself).
 Turn 2 cards over at a time trying to find a match.
 If you successfully find 2 that match, then you get to keep the cards.
 If they don’t match, turn the cards face down again (in the same position) and it becomes the next player’s turn.

-If your kids enjoy our memory cards, why not encourage them to play more memory games?
+If your kids enjoy our matching memory cards, why not encourage them to play some other entertaining, simple memory games?
 Here are 5 of our favorites: